emqx/emqx-docs/en_US/data-integration/snowflake.md

 ## Test the Rule

-This section shows how to test the rule configured with the direct upload method.
+This section shows how to test the configured rule.

 ### Publish a Test Message